rigetti/qcs-sdk-rust/README.md

 In order to run all checks exactly the same way that CI does, use `makers ci-flow` from the project root (workspace).

+### Commits

+Commits should follow the conventional commit syntax, with one of the following [scopes][scopes]:

+- `lib` or `rust`: changes to the rust SDK
+- `python`: changes to the Python bindings
+- No scope: changes to both crates

 ### Dependencies

 Because this library relies on [ØMQ], [`cmake`] is required: